-Other Income and Expense, comprised mostly of investment returns, decreased \$33 thousand from FY 2020 to a total of \$7 thousand for FY 2021.
+Other Income and Expense comprised of the lease activity

+from the retroactive application of GASB 87 for lease expense and related interest decreased \$11 thousand in FY 2022 (See Notes 1 and 13) and investment income decreased \$3 thousand from FY 2021 to a total of \$4 thousand for FY 2022.

 Packwood participants are obligated to pay annual costs of the project (including any applicable debt service), whether or not the project is operable.
 The Packwood participants also share project revenue to the extent that the amounts exceed costs.
 These funds can be returned to the participants or kept within the project.
-As of June 30, 2021, there is \$7.7 million recorded as other credits that are deferred billing in excess of costs being kept within the project.
+As of June 30, 2022, there is \$8.6 million recorded as other credits that are deferred billing in excess of costs being kept within the project.
 Packwood participants are currently taking 100% of the project generation; there are no additional agreements for power sales.